 As an atheist humanist I would say the point, the meaning of it all, is that we keep moving and that we have to admit that some lives are thrown away in vain as we move in a better direction.
 Is that mild nihilism?
 Nihilism is a broad subject as I find out every time I read about it, but I’m not sure I’m ready to concede that life is inherently pointless or meaningless just because there isn’t an intelligent designer?
 Or rather I don’t see why it has to be an all or nothing concept.
 When I refer to nihilism here it is in response to the common complaint that if there is no objective meaning–no intended plan– that we might as well give up and kill ourselves.
 That viewpoint annoys me to no end and I hear it from both Christians and Atheists.

-I do think it is a lie we tell ourselves that every life serves an intentional purpose but it is also a lie to say everyone and everything is pointless.
+I do think it is a lie we tell ourselves that every life serves an purposeful design, but it is also a lie to say everyone and everything is pointless.
 It begs the question about what actually is pointless.
 I think buttering toast has a point–it goes in my mouth (yes, sarcastically simple, but you see my point (ha!)).
 Purpose is attempted by many and just as many fail.
 However, to not attempt the struggle is futility–we could even say the struggle itself is noble and has a point, regardless of the outcome–and even the failures of others can be a foundation for the rest of us to succeed.
 But there is no plan by God.
 Christians may say lifeless mounds of bodies were part of God’s plan to destroy Hitler, but as The Littlest Atheist noted, “He must be the worst planner ever.”
 Did it make sense to have Rommel and his fellow German conspirators fail to kill Hitler?
 Did it make sense to even allow Hitler to be born?
-God’s purpose is not evident in wiping out six million Jews, who apparently went to hell if they remained Jewish until the very end.
+God’s purpose is not evident in wiping out six million Jews, who apparently went to hell if they remained Jewish.
 Man’s purpose is evident: kill Hitler to save the world.

 I know there are both Christians and Atheists that believe in forms of nihilism/fatalism because apparently without God there is no meaning or objectivity to life.
 I thought the same way when I was a Christian (about atheists) and oddly enough when I lost my faith I seemed to have more purpose in this life and rejected my understanding of those forms of nihilism/fatalism in favor of optimism (maybe I’m naive, I do tend to talk out of my ass at times).
-I’ve humorously called my views cynically optimistic, as of course I have a healthy distrust of others, but our world is progressing; we just like to highlight the bad stuff on the evening news and avoid stepping back to see the broader timeline.
+I’ve humorously called my views cynically optimistic, as of course I have a healthy distrust of others, but our world is progressing; we just like to highlight the bad stuff on the evening news and avoid stepping back to see the broader progression.

 And to be clear, religious fatalism/nihilism is just as bad as the atheistic versions, though it often goes unrecognized.
 The reason for religious defeatism is that Christians consider themselves to be alien to earth (I’m not kidding about this) and that physical life on earth for them is actually meaningless with the exception of making more Christian followers for the afterlife (whether by procreation or proselytizing) to act like drones before the God who designed the whole scheme so he could be worshipped.
 If Christians were honest with themselves they would admit that they find the same kind of meaning I do on earth–friends, family, art, career, exploration, learning, etc. It is the lazy mind that is defeatist–we make and define meaning, and sometimes I wonder if the meaning is just there and we discover it.
 After all, the term “meaning” can be pretty abstract (which is why philosophy can hurt your head and spin you in circles).